A Quick Note & EXCERPT: “I Can’t Say That… Can I?” August 30, 2025

 — quoted from Bhamwiki.com (citing Gordon, Tom (May 2, 2018) “Civil decency.
 Human honesty.”
 B-Metro

 Born in Birmingham, Alabama on February 7, 1925, Oscar William Adams, Jr. was the oldest of two sons born to Oscar William Adams, Sr. and Ella Virginia Adams (née Eaton).
 His brother, Frank “Doc” Adams became a great jazz clarinetist, saxophonist and bandleader, who was inducted into the Alabama Jazz Hall of Fame.
-Their father, the senior Mr. Adams, was a journalist and publisher who founded The Birmingham Reporter in 1906.
+Meanwhile, Oscar, Jr. became the first African American member of Birmingham Bar Association (in 1966) and co-founded Birmingham’s first integrated law firm and its first African American law firm.
+He also litigated a variety of civil rights cases before becoming the first African American to serve on an Alabama appellate court and a well respected member of the Alabama Supreme Court.

 Unlike Black newspapers published in the North at the time, southern media outlets like The Birmingham Reporter had to tread carefully and be circumspect in it’s coverage of race-related news.
-To be too critical in opinion pieces or – in many cases – too honest about the facts of certain news stories, might mean that the newspaper, the journalists, and their families could be physically attacked.
+To be too critical in opinion pieces or — in many cases — too honest about the facts of certain news stories, might mean that the newspaper, the journalists, and their families could be physically attacked.
 By all accounts, Oscar William Adams, Sr. had a real knack for creating layouts and crafting articles that told the whole story without explicitly telling the whole story.
 He couldn’t always tell his readers what happened, but he could show them.
 He could juxtapose articles about 9 Black kids being tried for rape with articles about almost twice as many white teenagers being exonerated before a trial.
-His readers had practice the skill of reading between the lines.
+His readers had to perfect the skill of reading between the lines.
 It was like his readers understood the practice of focusing, concentrating, and meditating on the space between the ears and the process of hearing.

 “In this state of withdrawal, ‘Great Disincarnation’ the mental coverings composed of rajas and tamas dwindle away and the light of sattwa is revealed.”